25 Summer Art Programs for High School Students in 2026

 Other Ways to Spend Your Summer

-Though summer break provides you with the most time to explore your passions, it is not the only time, and participating in summer programs is not the only way to pursue your interest in art.
+Though summer break provides you with the most time to explore your passions, it’s not the only time, and participating in summer programs isn’t the only way to pursue your interest in art.
 You can spend the summer touching up your foundational art skills on your own, like drawing and painting.
-Entering art competitions is a great way to have your college application stand out, as well as show your merit as a young artist.
+Entering art competitions is another great way to have your college application stand out and show your merit as a young artist.

 While we listed some paid programs in this list that operate like internships, there are many more official summer art internship programs.
 Internships demonstrate initiative and combine your passion for art with a clear career direction.